 Our fluffy, melt-in-your-mouth pancake recipe is brimming with the fresh fruitiness of orange zest and the subtle tang of buttermilk (or our easy peasy substitute).
 We make them with egg whites instead of baking powder and with our fragrant Mandarin infused oil instead of EVOO.
-If that's not enough, drizzle our rich Dark Chocolate balsamic and a sprinkle of Pacific sea salt.
+If that's not enough, drizzle our rich Dark Chocolate balsamic and a sprinkle of Canadian Pacific sea salt.
 It's a bit of magic in the morning.

 If you're making dessert, use the same recipe and simply reduce size of the pancakes for a more elegant presentation.